theonesud/embedia/docs/api reference/core/chatllm.md

 ## Converting LLM to ChatLLM

-You can convert an instance of an `LLM` subclass into an instance of `ChatLLM` subclass using the `from_llm` classmethod present in the `ChatLLM` class.
+You can convert an instance of an `LLM` subclass into an instance of a `ChatLLM` subclass using the `from_llm` classmethod present in the `ChatLLM` class.
 Once you've converted the `LLM` instance, you can use it exactly like a `ChatLLM` instance.

-Internally, we combine all the messages from the `chat_history` and format them using the message role and its contents.
+Internally, `Embedia` combines all the messages from the `chat_history` and formats them using the message role and its contents.
 This entire string is then sent to the `LLM` subclass' `__call__` function.
-This makes an LLM with a next token generation interface behave like an LLM with a chat interface.
+This makes an LLM with a next-token generation interface behave like an LLM with a chat interface.

-This is very useful since a lot of LLM service providers (and even opensource models) only provide a next token generation interface and not a chat interface.
+This is very useful since a lot of LLM service providers (and even open-source models) only provide a next-token generation interface and not a chat interface.

-The `tokenizer` and `max_input_tokens` parameters behave the same way as they would if it was an `LLM` subclass.
-Setting the system prompt is also supported for these kind of instances.
+The `tokenizer` and `max_input_tokens` parameters behave the same way as they would if it were an `LLM` subclass.
+Setting the system prompt is also supported for these kinds of instances.

 `Run in CodeSandbox`